 How Additional Drivers Affect Car Insurance Pricing

-Individual data for additional drivers factors into premiums the same way as for the main driver.
+Individual data for additional drivers factor into premiums the same way as for the main driver.
 It’s difficult to pinpoint precisely how an insurance company will price a policy.
 As long as a company’s policies gain approval from the Financial Services Commission of Ontario, that company can calculate premiums however it chooses.
 The Ontario auto insurance market is competitive, so each company tries to gain an edge over its competition.

-Many insurers apply a discount for insuring multiple drivers, multiple vehicles and for carrying other property and casualty insurance products, such as home insurance.
+Many insurers apply a discount for insuring multiple drivers, multiple vehicles, and for carrying other property and casualty insurance products, such as home insurance.

 Comparison Shopping for Car Insurance